Cloud monitoring for high-performing applications

 What is hybrid cloud monitoring?

-The term hybrid cloud monitoring describes the monitoring of a hybrid infrastructure.
+The term hybrid cloud monitoring describes monitoring hybrid infrastructures.
 These consist of both on-premises and cloud networks, hosts, and services.
-It does not matter how much of an infrastructure is local or on the cloud, nor if more than one cloud service is used; a hybrid infrastructure is defined by simply having parts of both environments.
+It does not matter how much of the infrastructure is local or on the cloud, nor if more than one cloud service is being used; a hybrid infrastructure is defined by simply having parts in both environments.

 What is the difference between a cloud and SaaS monitoring solution?

-A cloud monitoring solution can be used from the cloud but leaves the duty of installing and setting up to your IT department.
+A cloud monitoring solution can be used from the cloud but leaves the duty of installing and setting it up to your IT department.
 A SaaS monitoring cloud infrastructure is already present on a given cloud, and only needs to be accessed and configured to be utilized.
-It removes the need of installing and updating, leaving the maintenance to the provider.
+It removes the need to install and update, leaving the maintenance to the provider.
 In turn, it loses some flexibility.

 What is load balancer monitoring?